Simple redirection CGI program

 Three steps to set up a redirection:

-- Make sure your web server is set up to allow CGI
+- Make sure your web server is set up to allow CGI programs.

-- Make a symbolic link from the file or directory you want
+- Make a symbolic link from the file or directory you want to redirect,

-to redirect, pointing at this program in the CGI bin directory.
+pointing at this program in the CGI bin directory.

-- Add an entry to the file ".redirects" in the
+- Add an entry to the file ".redirects" in the directory where

-is the directory where the given CGI program lives.
+directory where the given CGI program lives.

 The format of the .redirects file is a bunch of lines with a filename,